rifaterdemsahin/assesment/video_script.md

 ---

-## 🎙️ PROMPTER (VOICEOVER) | 0:10 - 0:40 (30s)
+## 🎙️ PROMPTER (VOICEOVER) | 0:10 - 0:30 (20s)
-*(Visuals: Graph shooting up 📈, Job description scrolling, Confused stick figure)*
+*(Visuals: Fast montage: Graph shooting up 📈 -> Job description scrolling -> Confused stick figure)*

 **"Companies don't want 'coders' anymore.
 They want Wizards. 🧙‍♂️ The ground is shaking.
-New tools every five minutes.
 Your old map?
 Trash.
-Your old shoes?
-Gone.
 We need a better way to move through this mess without getting buried."**

 **🎨 Image Prompt (The Avalanche):** `A chaotic, stylized 3D animation of an office worker standing on a crumbling cliff edge, looking up at a massive wave of glowing AI icons (ChatGPT, Python, Docker) crashing down like an avalanche, Pixar style.`